nisrulz/easydeviceinfo/README.md

 Android library to get device information in a super easy way.

 The library is built for simplicity and approachability.
-It not only eliminates most boilerplate code for dealing with device information, but also provides a easy and simple API to retrieve them.
+It not only eliminates most boilerplate code for dealing with device information, but also provides an easy and simple API to retrieve them.

 >[![awesome-android](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/snowdream/awesome-android#utility) - Featured in awesome android list
 >